 Artistry is central to the specialty of facial plastic surgery.
 The surgeon must first visualize the patient’s desired outcome and then create it.
 Most surgical training is directed towards the scientific craft of facial plastic surgery, but its art is equally important.
 We believe the study and practice of the arts train the mind to concentrate and really “see” more deeply.
-A selection of our photography and poetry demonstrates paths taken and new directions.
+The selection of photography and poetry below demonstrate those connections to the arts through paths taken and new directions explored.

 Two more poems published in the Lancet were written during Face to Face missions to aid victims of the war in former Yugoslavia.
 “Dubrovnik” was written by Dr. Larrabee and given to a friend after experiencing the peace and calm in that area.
 It has since been published in the Lancet.
 Click here to read the Poem.

 The poem “American Voices” was written for some of the women Dr. Larrabee treated in the Face to Face Domestic Violence program.
 It was published in The Lancet.
 Denise Levertov was Dr. Larrabee’s friend and mentor.
 Dr Larrabee’s son Gregory had reflux esophagitis, sometimes called colic, which he outgrew but not before inspiring this Lancet poem.

 Dr Larrabee came of age in Nebraska, Wyoming, and Utah.
 The Lancet poem “On the Road” remembers that mental geography.

 Most of the poems in Dr. Larrabee’s Chapter book, Racing the Train, have been published in well known, and some not-so-well-known, literary journals.
 The cover design is by his son Shane, who was then in high school.

 Dr. Larrabee was inspired at Christmas in 2014 to write this poem.
 Click here to read the poem.